MuratCKoc/01-ExcelVBA/excel-challange/Instructions/README.md

 Using the Excel table provided, modify and analyze the data of 4,000 past Kickstarter projects as you attempt to uncover some market trends.

-* ~~Use conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.~~
+* Use conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was successful, failed, or canceled, or is currently live.~~

-  * ~~Create a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.~~
+  * Create a new column O called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.~~

-* ~~Use conditional formatting to fill each cell in the `Percent Funded` column using a three-color scale.
+* Use conditional formatting to fill each cell in the `Percent Funded` column using a three-color scale.
 The scale should start at 0 and be a dark shade of red, transitioning to green at 100, and blue at 200.~~

-  * ~~Create a new column P called `Average Donation` that uses a formula to uncover how much each backer for the project paid on average.~~
+  * Create a new column P called `Average Donation` that uses a formula to uncover how much each backer for the project paid on average.~~

-  * ~~Create two new columns, one called `Category` at Q and another called `Sub-Category` at R, which use formulas to split the `Category and Sub-Category` column into two parts.~~
+  * Create two new columns, one called `Category` at Q and another called `Sub-Category` at R, which use formulas to split the `Category and Sub-Category` column into two parts.

   ![Category Stats](Images/CategoryStats.PNG)

-  * ~~Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.~~
+  * Create a new sheet with a pivot table that will analyze your initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category**.~~

-  * ~~Create a stacked column pivot chart that can be filtered by country based on the table you have created.~~
+  * Create a stacked column pivot chart that can be filtered by country based on the table you have created.~~

   ![Subcategory Stats](Images/SubcategoryStats.PNG)

-  * ~~Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.~~
+  * Create a new sheet with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category**.

-  * ~~Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.~~
+  * Create a stacked column pivot chart that can be filtered by country and parent-category based on the table you have created.

-* ~~The dates stored within the `deadline` and `launched_at` columns use Unix timestamps.
-Fortunately for us, [there is a formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) that can be used to convert these timestamps to a normal date.~~
+* The dates stored within the `deadline` and `launched_at` columns use Unix timestamps.
+Fortunately for us, [there is a formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) that can be used to convert these timestamps to a normal date.

-  * ~~Create a new column named `Date Created Conversion` that will use [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained within `launched_at` into Excel's date format.~~
+  * Create a new column named `Date Created Conversion` that will use [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained within `launched_at` into Excel's date format.

-  * ~~Create a new column named `Date Ended Conversion` that will use [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained within `deadline` into Excel's date format.~~
+  * Create a new column named `Date Ended Conversion` that will use [this formula](https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html) to convert the data contained within `deadline` into Excel's date format.~~

   ![Outcomes Based on Launch Date](Images/LaunchDateOutcomes.PNG)

-  * ~~Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.~~
+  * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

-  * ~~Now create a pivot chart line graph that visualizes this new table.~~
+  * Now create a pivot chart line graph that visualizes this new table.

 * Create a report in Microsoft Word and answer the following questions.

 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+* Campaigns are supported by art lovers that majority of the projects and backers fall in these categories’ theater, music, film and video.
+* All video/mobile games and web are failed or canceled.
+They are highly risky.
+* Lower goals have higher success rate such that 71% for less than 1000.
+However, same number of projects with goal of 50000 and above with a success rate of 19%.

 2. What are some limitations of this dataset?
+* Reason of cancelation or failed is also important.
+Is that because of competition, market-penetration, bad management, unrealistic planning etc...?
 3. What are some other possible tables and/or graphs that we could create?
+* We could create the country, status, category, pledged table to observe what type of projects gets more funding from which countries.
+Such that a project from Turkey less likely will get funding due to limitation whereas US or GB sounds more reliable to crowd.

 ## Bonus

-* ~~Create a new sheet with 8 columns:~~
+* Create a new sheet with 8 columns:

-  * `Goal`
-  * `Number Successful`
-  * `Number Failed`
-  * `Number Canceled`
-  * `Total Projects`
-  * `Percentage Successful`
-  * `Percentage Failed`
-  * `Percentage Canceled`

-* ~~In the `Goal` column, create 12 rows with the following headers:~~

-  * Less than 1000
-  * 1000 to 4999
-  * 5000 to 9999
-  * 10000 to 14999
-  * 15000 to 19999
-  * 20000 to 24999
-  * 25000 to 29999
-  * 30000 to 34999
-  * 35000 to 39999
-  * 40000 to 44999
-  * 45000 to 49999
-  * Greater than or equal to 50000

   ![Goal Outcomes](Images/GoalOutcomes.PNG)

-* ~~Using the `COUNTIFS()` formula, count how many successful, failed, and canceled projects were created with goals within the ranges listed above.
-Populate the `Number Successful`, `Number Failed`, and `Number Canceled` columns with this data.~~

-* ~~Add up each of the values in the `Number Successful`, `Number Failed`, and `Number Canceled` columns to populate the `Total Projects` column.
-Then, using a mathematical formula, find the percentage of projects that were successful, failed, or canceled per goal range.~~

-* ~~Create a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.~~

 ## Bonus Statistical Analysis